steemian/publicGood/STEEM.md

 class Context:

-#   playerContexts = {} # a dictionary of (Player.id : playerContext)
+#   playerContexts = {} # a dictionary of (Player.id : playerContext).
+Some are bots
 #   payouts = []        # a list of the payouts for every past round of this phase
 #   roundIndex = 0      # out of Const.ROUNDS_PER_PHASE
 #   phaseIndex = 0      # out of PHASES_PER_GAME
 #   totalHumans = 0     # total number of AI (non-filler-bots) in the whole Arena
 #   totalBots = 0       # total number of filler bots.
 Those are recreated every phase
-#   tableIndex = 0
+#   tableIndex = 0      # identify the table you're in
 ```

 Each players will be instantiated XXX times and randomly assigned to tables for every phase.
 Assignment to table is *not* based on performance from previous phases.
-Players will be ranked on the performance of *their best single instance*.
-Approximately 20% short-lived bots will be added to fill holes.
-Bots will XXXXXXXXXXXXXXXXXXX
+Approximately 20% short-lived bots will be added to fill holes, as evenly as possible.
+Bots will give ten 80% of the time and be recreated anew for each phase.

+At the end, players will be ranked on the performance of *their best single instance*

-Any player that tries to abuse the system, or consumes too much resources will be disqualified
+Any player that tries to abuse the system, or consumes too much resources will be disqualified.
+No internet access is allowed.
+Code should be readable and commented

 A player that tries to bet 10 while they have not enough wealth to do so will instead go all in.
-A player that fails to decide will default to all in.
+A player that fails to decide will also default to all in

 The arena code is publicly available on [github](https://github.com/steemian/publicGood).
-I'm no python guru, so any comment/issue/pull request is most welcome.
-Minor changes and bugfixes may be added before the arena
+Any comment/issue/pull request is most welcome.
+Minor changes and bugfixes may be added before the arena run

 ### The rewards